danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-As you can see above, the api-specific structs provide mapping locic that can be
+The api-specific types above have mapping logic that can be used by  Alamofire to
-used by Alamofire to automatically map api responses to these structs.
-They also
+automatically map api responses to these types.
+They  also have a `convert()`
-have a `convert()` function to convert them to the domain-specific structs.
+function to map them to app-specific types.

-Besides this, `ApiMovie` uses a `DateTransform`, which we will discuss later.
-It
+Besides this, `ApiMovie` uses a `DateTransform` and has an `ApiMovieActor` array
-also has an `ApiMovieActor` array that is easily converted using `map/convert()`.
+that is easily converted using `map/convert`.

 If we have set things up properly, we should now be able to point Alamofire to a
 valid url and recursively parse movie data with little effort.

-## Step 5 - Setup the core api logic
+## Setup the core api logic

-Before we create an api specific `MovieService` implementation, let's setup some
+Before we create an api-specific `MovieService` implementation, let's setup some
-core api logic in the `Api` folder.
+core api logic in the `Api` folder, that our service implementation can use.

 ### Managing api environments

-Since we developers often have to switch between different api environments (e.g.
+Since real-world apps often have to switch between different api environments (e.g.
-test and production) I often use enums to provide available environments.
-I know
+test and production) I often use enums to specify available api environments.

-we only have a single environment now, but let's create it anyway.
-Add this enum
+I know we only have a single environment now, but I still prefer to have such an
-to the `Api` folder:
+enum in place for later.
+Add this enum to the `Api` folder:

 ```swift
 import Foundation